Favourited 234 times

 If you like to cook, we would enjoy tasting your favorite recipes and having an evening free from preparing dinner.
 Otherwise, we will cook, but we would like help with cleanup.

-We prefer to host for one week.
+We prefer to host for a maximum of one week.

 English, tiny bit of French